Microwave89/microwave89.github.io/ntintrn/README.md

-These files are for private use only!
+These files are for educational use only!
 Read the license LICENSE.TXT

 Downloaded from https://github.com/hacksysteam/WRK-1.2